dasmeta/terraform-aws-modules/modules/cloudfront/README.md

 ## Another usage example

 This example creates other origins except the default origin and uses not only s3, but also load balancers to do it.
 In the `origin` block you need to specify the type of the target for each item.
 There are 2 types: "alb", "bucket".
+Also if you want to create lambda function for security headers, set `create_lambda_security_headers = true`.

 module "cloudfront" {
     source      = "dasmeta/modules/aws//modules/cloudfront"